lachoseparis/lachose-strapi-plugins/packages/custom-links/README.md

 | `GET`  | `/api/custom-links/count` | Get the count of custom-links | -                                             |
 | `PUT`  | `/api/custom-links/:id`   | Update a custom-link          | -                                             |

+# 🚧 Roadmap
+We aim at providing a fully buffed plugin to leverage URI management and navigation issues in Strapi so it can become the true CMS it deserve.
+Here are a few ideas we will work on.

+- ✅ ~~Initial Release~~
+- 💡 Keep working on stability
+- 💡 Better documentation with use case and frontend examples
+- 💡 Redirections (for SEO purpose)
+- 💡 Batch import for redirections
+- 💡 Custom field with autocompletion
+- 💡 And much more !

 # 🤝 Feedback and issues

-Feel free to raise an issue for any bugs, comments or ideas you may have.
+Feel free raise an issue for any bug, feedback or idea you might have

 As we have a mono repo for any current and future plugin we are developing, please specify the plugin you are raising an issue for.

 # 🚀 Strapi Services

-We are a small french agency with a strong Web Performance ortiented technical team; We work mainly with Strapi, and other NodeJS CMS, with React and VueJS.
+We are a small french agency with a strong Web Performance ortiented technical team; We work mainly with Strapi, and other NodeJS CMS, and with React and VueJS.
-If you need any help to develop a Strapi app or plugin, website, if you need any services in Web Performance, feel free to contact us at [strapi@lachose.fr](mailto:strapi@lachose.fr)
+If you need any help to develop a Strapi app or website, a Strapi plugin, if you need any services in Web Performance, feel free to contact us at [strapi@lachose.fr](mailto:strapi@lachose.fr)

 # 📝 License
 [MIT License](LICENSE.md) Copyright (c) [la chose](https://www.lachose.fr/) &amp; [Strapi Solutions](https://strapi.io/).